Christoph33one/my-first-project/README.md

 ![](readme/wf%205.png)

-# Testing
+# Technologies

-# css validation tests
+### Testing
-- The podcast project has had all html and css markup tested using The W3 css validtor service https://jigsaw.w3.org/css-validator/validator#warnings website.
+- The Podcast Project has had all html and css markup tested using The W3 css validtor service https://jigsaw.w3.org/css-validator/validator#warnings website.
 This is enusure all markup is working effectively throughout each web page.

 - Css validtion tests
 ![](readme/css%20validator.png)